-In \cite{Liu} we showed that the near field reflector problem is a nonlienar optimization.
+In \cite{Liu} it is proved that the near field reflector problem is a nonlienar optimisation.
 For the convenience of the reader, we summaries the arguments as follows.
 Assume that the light emits from the origin $O$ and passes through $\Omega\subset\mathbb{S}^n$ with a positive density $f\in L^1(\Omega)$.
 After being reflected from a surface $\Gamma$, the light will illuminate the target surface $\Omega^*$ in $\mathbb{R}^{n+1}$ with a prescribed positive density $g\in L^1(\Omega^*)$.
 Assume the energy conservation condition

 Represent the reflector $\Gamma$ in polar coordinate system as

 where $\rho$ is a positive function.
 Recall that \cite{KW}, $\Gamma_\rho$ is \emph{admissible} if at each point $X\rho(X)\in\Gamma$ there exists a \emph{supporting ellipsoid}.
 Therefore, the radial function $\rho$ satisfies